Dead Space (2023 video game): Characters and setting

-Set in the 26th century, the story follows starship engineer Isaac Clarke and the crew of the repair vessel Kellion, assigned to the USG Ishimura, a massive planetary mining ship operated by the Concordance Extraction Corporation (CEC) that has gone silent above the planet Aegis VII.
+Set in the 26th century, the story follows starship engineer Isaac Clarke and the crew of the repair vessel USG Kellion, assigned to the USG Ishimura, a massive planetary mining ship operated by the Concordance Extraction Corporation (CEC) that has gone silent above the planet Aegis VII.
 The other members of the crew are Kendra Daniels, a private contractor specializing in computer systems, CEC security chief Lt.
 Zach Hammond, his right-hand man Cpl.
 Aiden Chen, and helmsman Cpl.
 Hailey Johnston.

 While investigating a distress call, the crew of the Kellion are attacked by Necromorphs, creatures made from mutated human corpses, and separated.
 Isaac is forced to fend for himself as he tries to save his crewmates and learn the truth behind the loss of the Ishimura.
 Along the way, he encounters several survivors, including his girlfriend, Senior Medical Officer Dr. Nicole Brennan, horticulturalist and Hydroponics Director Dr. Elizabeth Cross, Cross's boyfriend and Acting Chief Engineer Jacob Temple, Chief Science Officer Terrence Kyne, and his colleague, Special Researcher Dr. Challus Mercer.